project overview

 noroof resolved these challenges the way shipwrights do—by building in flexibility.
-Each part of the vessel is crafted to serve multiple functions: a desk becomes a bed, a wall surface becomes a table, and hatches keep personal items neatly below decks.
-Everything has its place and the whole is easily cleaned.
-With everything properly squared away, there’s plenty of natural light and ventilation.
+Each part of the "vessel" is crafted to serve multiple functions: a desk becomes a bed, a wall surface becomes a table, and hatches keep personal items neatly below decks.
+Everything has its place and the whole is easily cleaned; with everything properly squared away, there's plenty of natural light and ventilation.

 The wine cart rolls to support a folding dining table.